Connect with us

 Vyacheslav Oseledko/AFP via Getty Images

 We see great potential for our robot in major cotton-producing countries such as China, India, Pakistan and Uzbekistan, where cotton is currently picked by hand, often by women and children and sometimes under abusive conditions.
 One way to make this technology available for small farmers in low-income countries would be to make smaller, semi-autonomous robots that would require fewer sensors.
-Producing higher-value cotton with less damage to plants and soil could improve for millions of people who earn their livings raising this global crop.The Conversation
+Producing higher-value cotton with less damage to plants and soil could improve life for millions of people who earn their livings raising this global crop.The Conversation

 Hussein Gharakhani, Assistant Professor of Agricultural and Biological Engineering, Mississippi State University